 Self-Build Affordable Housing

-If you live in a rural area outside the 4 Key Service Centres - Penrith, Appleby, Kirkby Stephen and Alston and 46 Local Service Centres - larger villages with local services and facilities (identified in Eden's Core Strategy) then this is classified as a Rural Exception Area where residential development would only be permissible for affordable housing.
+If you live in a rural area outside the 4 Key Service Centres - Penrith, Appleby, Kirkby Stephen and Alston or any other local service centres - larger villages with local services and facilities (identified in Eden's Core Strategy) then this is classified as a Rural Exception Area where residential development would only be permissible for affordable housing.

 You may qualify to build your own affordable home in one of these areas, but you would have to sell the home on at a discount, on the same basis as the Homeseekers' Register.
 To qualify you would need to meet the Council's local connection criteria (set out above) and demonstrate that: